SpellarBot/learnjava/javathreads/Readme_Threads.md

 * Synchronized code is known as critical sections
 * JVM Supports it via monitors
 * Every Java Object is associated with a monitor
-* Before a thread enters a critial section, it must get a lock on the monitor
+* Before a thread enters a critical section, it must get a lock on the monitor
 * if monitor is already blocked, thread is blocked
 * Shared variables are copied into thread's working memory
 * This ensures access to most recent values